Skip to content

 Args:

-will be None (NULL in DB).
+(NULL in DB).

 Returns:

-Func: A Func object that represents the case function.
+Func: A `Func` object that represents the case function.

 Example: